TheRenato/ISPConfig-MultiServer/README.md

 Some notes and steps for ISPconfig multiserver installation, and some own created scripts to prepare the server for a ISPConfig installation.

 You can follow the notes bellow or just download the repo to your server and run the script install.sh.
+Don't forget to edit the .env file.

 Observe, some function in the script will only work in Debian 10.

+#### Script Issues
+* hostnamectl set-hostname, will not set.
+* The scripts are only tested in Debian 10.

+#### Future feature
+* Pre config all 5 server in one run.
+* You tell me.

 ## Do it manually first run on every server: